Did you know Killarney is one of only two provincial parks with an observatory?

 Self-use program (summer only)

-We are excited to announce that as of July 1, 2017, we offer a self-use program for the observatory.
-The self-use program was created to allow anyone with an interest in astronomy to explore the night sky using a telescope.
+As of 2017, Killarney has offered a self-use program for the observatory.
+This was created to allow anyone with an interest in astronomy to explore the night sky using a telescope.

 Never touched a telescope before?
 No problem.
 The program was designed with all experience levels in mind.